THE RAZOR'S EDGE: Eye Contact Sequences

 "When we made eye contact for the first time I was set aback, almost stunned, by the overwhelming calmness and serenity that seemed to abide in his presence."

-Before that, as an eight year old boy, in THE MEETING: An Untold Story of Sri Ramana, in an incident wherein I sum up the eye contact sequence between my mentor's teacher and myself I presented the following:
+Before that, as an eight year old boy, as found in Footnote of THE MEETING: An Untold Story of Sri Ramana, in an incident wherein I sum up the eye contact sequence between my mentor's teacher and myself I presented the following:

 "He looked right into my eyes from a few feet away and somehow TIME SEEMED TO SLOW, maybe even stopping altogether.
 From far away I felt myself losing balance, all the while trying to brace myself with one arm while trying to hold the lantern high with the other.
 I weighed a ton and could barely move.
 In ultra slow motion the light, moving now at such an overwhelmingly reduced rate I could hear it, flickered and nearly went out.
 Then, just as the lantern reached the top arc of its swing and stilled to start back, the light rekindled itself.
 In that waffer-thin edge-on membrane of darkness the man was gone."